The Advantages of Rear Wheel Drive Cars that Draw a Loyal Fan Base

 What Is Rear Wheel Drive?

-Cars with an RWD mechanism has the engine located at the front and it establishes a connection to the driveshaft to send power to the rear part.
-Most of the automobiles manufactured in the 20th century have this mechanism because it is cheaper to put rear wheels in the charge of all the power and front wheels of the steering.
+Cars with an RWD mechanism have the engine located at the front and it establishes a connection to the driveshaft to send power to the rear part.
+Most of the automobiles manufactured in the 20th century have this mechanism because it is cheaper to put the rear wheels in charge of all the power and the front wheels of the steering.
 Also, the engine’s position in the front side acts as a protective barrier for the driver and the passengers in case of a direct collision.

 The Advantages of Rear Wheel Drive